cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 The `FinalizeBlock` ABCI function defined in [`BaseApp`](../core/00-baseapp.md) does the bulk of the state transitions: it is run for each transaction in the block in sequential order as committed to during consensus.
-Under the hood, `FinalizeBlock` is almost identical to `CheckTx` but calls the [`runTx`](../core/00-baseapp.md#runtx) function in deliver mode instead of check mode.
+Under the hood, transaction execution is almost identical to `CheckTx` but calls the [`runTx`](../core/00-baseapp.md#runtx) function in deliver mode instead of check mode.
 Instead of using their `checkState`, full-nodes use `finalizeblock`: